jbostoen/iTop-custom-extensions/wip/extensions/jb-geom/readme.md

 Objects with this geom field, will show an OpenStreetMap tab depicting the feature (Point, LineString, Polygon).

 There's also a dashlet to show all objects of a class on a map.
+It offers a look similar to iTop's native search for objects.
+A feature can be selected to see its details in a popup.
+If selected while holding the [Alt]-key, iTop immediately redirects to the object details page.

 The last used basemap is remembered per user for each class and dashlet.